We're in this together.

-- Wearing applicable face coverings (cloth covering, disposable or cloth mask, face shield) in all university buildings, including classrooms, unless alone in a private office.
+- Wearing applicable face masks (cloth mask, disposable mask, or face shield with mask) in all university buildings, including classrooms, unless alone in a private office.
 Masks should be worn outside when social distancing is not possible.

 - Following social distancing guidelines of maintaining at least 6 feet from others on campus, when feasible.